 Don’t Leave Home Empty-Handed

 One of our most consistent pieces of advice is don’t leave home empty-handed.
-Pack a few healthy snacks for yourself and your family and you’ll be prepared with healthy choices regardless of what the day throws your way.
+Pack a few high protein snacks for yourself and your family and you’ll be prepared with healthy choices regardless of what the day throws your way.

-- High Protein Dairy: A small, insulated lunch bag with reusable ice packs can be a great way to increase the variety of on-the-go healthy options.
-Low fat yogurt, single-serve cheeses and hard boiled eggs are some great sources of protein.
+A small, insulated lunch bag with reusable ice packs can be a great way to increase the variety of on-the-go healthy options.
+Low fat yogurt, single-serve cheeses and hard boiled eggs are some great snacks with sources of protein.

 Stay tuned for part 2 of this series on healthy fast food options for those hectic weeknights when you’re on-the-go.

-For more information on healthy snacking and staying on track, make an appointment to see your dietitian at 908-481-1270.
+For more information on high protein snacks and staying on track, make an appointment to see your dietitian at 908-481-1270.